-For those established companies, a high CTR in a very crowded market represents a competitive edge, especially in modern times where digital marketing is of high importance.
+For those established companies, a high CTR in a very crowded market represents a competitive edge, especially in modern times when digital marketing is of high importance.

 In order to improve the click-through rate, a company should first develop a clear understanding of its target customer profile.

 Some example questions to ask include the following:

 - Q. What commonalities are shared among our most receptive customers with the lowest churn?

 - Q. What is the goal of the customer when searching for the keyword?

 - Q. What is the problem faced by the customer that our product/service can fix?